KTibow/pi-DriveUp/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;For the next part, backing up your Raspberry Pi, your Raspberry Pi should be running [Raspbian](https://www.raspberrypi.org/downloads/).

 1. Download <a id="raw-url" href="auth.py?raw=true" download>auth.py</a> onto your Raspberry Pi.
-2. Move the program to `/home/pi`.
-3. Run it with Python 3.
+2. Run it with Python 3.
 It will guide you through setting up the backup program.

-4. Next, download <a id="raw-url" href="backup.py?raw=true" download>backup.py</a>.
-5. Change `client_id` to your client ID.
-You don't need your secret, since `auth.py` configured that.
-6. Move it to the `/root` directory.
-That should be it!
+Note: You need to be a member of `sudoers` for `auth.py` to work.
+Also, *just to clarify*, this is meant to run on a Raspberry Pi.

 ## Running
 In order to run this script, **you must have a fair bit of spare memory** on your SD card.